Hey everybody, and welcome to PT Pioneer. This is your one-stop-shop for career reviews and guidance in health and fitness.

 They also allow you to run ads at affordable rates.

-Youtube is also a great way to gain visibility as well as build a community.
+Youtube is also a great way to gain visibility and build a community.

-Youtube also has the added potential of becoming a revenue stream itself with the right combination of good quality content, engagement tactics, and consistency.
+Youtube also has the potential to become a revenue stream with the right combination of good quality content, engagement tactics, and consistency.

 Youtube partners often rank as the top-earning digital creators, and fitness channels tend to do well.